-The steakhouse is a format well-represented in Las Vegas, but few are as adventurous as Bazaar Meat by José Andrés.
-Under the day-to-day direction of Executive Chef Candace Ochoa, the kitchen digs deep into a wide array of food, from raw seafood and caviar flights to wild boar sausage, Buffalo-style bison, a ten-pound suckling pig, and three choices of Spanish bone-in ribeye.
+The steakhouse is a format well-represented in Vegas, but few are as adventurous as Bazaar Meat by José Andrés.
+Under the day-to-day direction of Executive Chef Candace Ochoa, the kitchen digs deep into a wide array of food, from raw seafood and caviar flights to wild boar sausage, Buffalo-style bison, a ten-pound suckling pig and three choices of Spanish bone-in ribeye.
 If you like things weird, start off with the foie gras cotton candy.
 Multi-course tasting menus are a great way to get the full experience, but come with that "defeated by food" feeling when it's all over.
 Arrive hungry, pace yourself and go easy on the sirloin tartare, which can fill you up a little too easily.

 How to order:Book a reservation or order takeaway online.